 The enclosure sits at the top of a large hill between the Little and Big Duck Rivers, which combine at the far end of the park.
 The two rivers create a dramatic landscape of deep gorges, thundering waterfalls and cliff overhangs, which the park’s hiking trails are designed to follow, easily leading hikers to the most beautiful spots.
 Old Stone Fort State Archaeological Park is located at 732 Stone Fort Drive, Manchester, Tennessee 37355.

 Chickasaw State Park has some of the most unique camping and lodging accommodations.
-On the hillsides above Lake Placid, at the very center of the park, are 13 Great Depression-era cabins that date back to when Chickasaw State Park and the surrounding woodlands were part of a New Deal, Works Progress Administration project.
+On the hillsides above Lake Placid, at the very center of the park, are eight Great Depression-era cabins that date back to when Chickasaw State Park and the surrounding woodlands were part of a New Deal, Works Progress Administration project.
 These cabins each have their own fireplaces and televisions, making them ideally situated for the ultimate lakeside weekend.
 There are five other cabins available to rent.
 Another accommodation option in the park is the wrangler campgrounds, located near the stables for those traveling with horses.

 This region was once peopled by the Chickasaw Indians, who are the park’s namesake.
 These 1,400 acres along the Hardeman and Chester Counties border are a small part of the much larger Chickasaw State Forest, which encompasses more than 14,000 acres of protected lands.
 These woodlands and lakes are situated on some of the highest landscape in West Tennessee, in terms of elevation.
 The main hiking trails that crisscross the hills above the lake range from easy to moderate in difficulty, making them some of the most pleasant longleaf pine woods you’ll ever stroll through.
 Guided horseback rides are available at the park stables.

 Henry Horton State Park has some of the most diverse range of camping and lodging accommodations.
 They have an inn and the accompanying Governor’s Table Restaurant, making relaxation at Henry Horton a breeze.
-Additionally, on the park grounds are eight cabins, 56 RV campsites, nine primitive tenting campsites and three backcountry sites, the latter of which are located on the ridge above the river and the wetlands.
+Additionally, on the park grounds are eight cabins, 56 RV campsites, 19 tent campsites and three backcountry sites, the latter of which are located on the ridge above the river and the wetlands.
 Soon to open are six hammock camping sites as well.

 Located in Chapel Hill, the park is situated on the estate of former governor Henry Horton.
 Governor Horton’s property sat along the scenic Duck River, one of the most biodiverse ecosystems - river or otherwise - in the entire world.
 It is also the longest river located entirely within the state of Tennessee - Old Stone Fort is located along the same river, a bit more than 40 miles to the east.